- Our services

 Yes, we can do your garden in phases.
 The design we have created then becomes the ‘blueprint’ for future phases of the project.

 In most cases there will be pricing changes due to the availability of quality plants at the time of installation.
-In all cases however we endeavour to remain at or below the price quoted.
+In all cases however we endeavour to remain at or below the price quoted unless otherwise requested.
 An example of a price change would be: We quote for a 20 litre Duvernoia aconitiflora (shrub), but find during sourcing that the healthiest looking shrubs are either 40 litre specimens or 10 litre specimens.
 We’ll then choose the 10 litre specimens and return the cost saving to you in the recon.
-Conversely, if you request additional elements during the project, or if we find something unforeseen that we feel should be corrected – like an old wall foundation that needs to be jackhammered out – then we’ll discuss these additional costs with you prior to going ahead with them.
+Conversely, if you request additional elements during the project, or if we find something unforeseen that we feel should be corrected – like an old wall foundation that can be jackhammered out – then we’ll discuss these additional costs with you prior to going ahead with them.

 You’re welcome to purchase the plants yourself, but for most projects we use between 3-9 different nurseries, which helps ensure that the quality of the plants is high.
 On occasions when clients have purchased their own plants or materials there have often been delays to the start of the project, or the quality of the plants or materials is below what we would be happy with.